 Further studies should show whether you can achieve the same beneficial results for other conditions like anxiety and pain, with 4-times less CBD when taken in the form of CBD-rich Cannabis extract compared to when taken in the form of a purified CBD product.

 There haven’t been any large-scale studies that looked at the effects of CBD on psychosis in humans.
 And the few studies that looked at the effects of CBD on psychosis found limited evidence for its use.

 For example, in a case study, a 19-year old woman with schizophrenia got a successful treatment with a dose of 1200 mg/day of purified CBD.

-In another study that compared the effects of CBD vs. a traditional antipsychotic named ‘amisulpride’, researchers found that a daily dose of 200mg CBD, increased stepwise by 200mg per day to a daily dose of 200 mg four times daily (total 800 mg per day) each within the first week, was as effective as the traditional antipsychotic medicine amisulpride, while CBD had a superior side-effect profile (less side-effects).
+In another study that compared the effects of CBD vs. a traditional antipsychotic named ‘amisulpride’, researchers found that a daily dose of 200mg CBD, increased stepwise by 200mg per day to a daily dose of 200 mg four times daily (total 800 mg per day), was as effective as the traditional antipsychotic medicine amisulpride.
+CBD also had a superior side-effect profile (fewer side-effects).

 Again, these doses of CBD are high and unless your insurance company covers your CBD purchases, it might be financially impossible to supply yourself with these large amounts of CBD.

 A 2015 study that reviewed the results of 25+ human experimental, clinical, epidemiological and chronic studies found that the current evidence strongly supports the potential for CBD as a treatment for anxiety disorders at oral doses ranging from 300mg to 600mg.

 There’s especially strong evidence for CBD reducing experimentally-induced-anxiety like public speaking tests, and for reducing social anxiety disorder.